[Updated on September 14, 2021, after the August inflation release. All IRA-related numbers are final.]

 Traditional and Roth IRA Contribution Limit

-Traditional and Roth IRA contribution limit will go up by $500 from $5,500 in 2018 to $6,000 in 2019.
-The age 50 catch up limit is fixed by law at $1,000 in all years.
-The IRA contribution limit and the 401k/403b or SIMPLE contribution limit are separate.
-You can contribute to both a 401k/403b/SIMPLE plan and a traditional or Roth IRA.
+The IRA contribution limit and the 401k/403b/TSP or SIMPLE contribution limit are separate.
+You can contribute the respective maximum to both a 401k/403b/TSP/SIMPLE plan and a traditional or Roth IRA.

 Deductible IRA Income Limit

-The income limit for taking a full deduction for your contribution to a traditional IRA while participating in a workplace retirement will increase by $1,000 for singles, from $63,000 in 2018 to $64,000 in 2019, and it will increase by $2,000 for married filing jointly, from $101,000 in 2018 to $103,000 in 2019.
-The deduction completely phases out when your income goes above $73,000 in 2018 and $74,000 in 2019 for singles; and $121,000 in 2018 and $123,000 in 2019 for married filing jointly.
+The income limit for taking a full deduction for your contribution to a traditional IRA while participating in a workplace retirement will increase by $2,000 for singles, from $66,000 in 2021 to $68,000 in 2022.
+It will increase by $4,000 for married filing jointly, from $105,000 in 2021 to $109,000 in 2022.
+The deduction completely phases out when your income goes above $76,000 in 2021 and $78,000 in 2022 for singles; and for married filing jointly, $125,000 in 2021 and $129,000 in 2022.

-The income limit for taking a full deduction for your contribution to a traditional IRA when you are not covered in a workplace retirement but your spouse is will go up by $4,000 for married filing jointly from $189,000 in 2018 to $193,000 in 2019.
-The deduction completely phases out when your income goes above $199,000 in 2018 and $203,000 in 2019 for married filing jointly.
+The income limit for taking a full deduction for your contribution to a traditional IRA when you are not covered in a workplace retirement but your spouse is will go up by $6,000 for married filing jointly from $198,000 in 2021 to $204,000 in 2022.
+The deduction completely phases out when your joint income goes above $208,000 in 2021 and $214,000 in 2022.

 Roth IRA Income Limit

-Flexible Spending Account Contribution Limit
+Healthcare Flexible Spending Account Contribution Limit

-The FSA contribution limit will go up by $50 from $2,650 in 2018 to $2,700 in 2019.
+The Healthcare FSA contribution limit will go up by $100 from $2,750 per person in 2021 to $2,850 per person in 2022.